-Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out or discovers that a pupil aged 18 or over appears to have been a victim of FGM should speak to the DSL and follow our local safeguarding procedures.
+Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out or discovers that a pupil aged 18 or over appears to have been a victim of FGM must speak to the DSL and follow our local safeguarding procedures.

-When a record of a safeguarding concern is passed to the DSL Where the DSL believes that a child or young person may be at imminent and significant harm risk of harm, , the DSL will record the time and date the record of concern was received.
+When a record of a safeguarding concern, via CPOMS or verbally, is passed to the DSL where the DSL believes that a child or young person may be at imminent and significant harm risk of harm, the DSL will record the time and date the record of concern was received.
 The DSL will assess the concern and, considering any other safeguarding information known about the child/young person, consider whether it suggests that the threshold of significant harm, or risk of significant harm, has been reached.
-The DSL will immediately complete the Suffolk Safeguarding Partners MARF within 24 hours to confirm the referral.
-In these circumstances, it is important that any consultation should not delay a referral to Customer First.
+The DSL will immediately complete the Wandsworth Safeguarding Hub MARF within 24 hours to confirm the referral.
+In these circumstances, it is important that any consultation should not delay a referral to the Safeguarding Hub.